derekcheungsa/autogpt-openbb-sdk/README.md

 This fork was created to allow users interested in learning how to integrate analysis of equities using OpenBB SDK to have a playground for their use cases.
 When AutoGPT matures it's plugin architecture, this repo may be updated to utilize it.
 In the meantime, we'll sync-up the changes to the AutoGPT repo on a periodic basis.

-Please see the file in commands/openbb_commands.py to for examples and add your commands there.
-The instructions from the main Auto-GPT repo follows:
+Here are the links to the OpenBB SDK and AutoGPT repo.

 **OpenBB SDK  : https://docs.openbb.co/sdk/**

 **OpenBB repo : https://github.com/OpenBB-finance/OpenBBTerminal**

 **Autogpt repo: https://github.com/Significant-Gravitas/Auto-GPT/**

 *Highlights on install from Autogpt repo repeated here for convenience:*
 ## 📋 Requirements